 One recurring feature amongst these bloggers has been how much they all seem to care about their readers and subscribers.

 Through their content, I have been encouraged to push through during the difficult moments and I have also learnt a ton from them.
 There are too many to list in this post but here are a few of them:

 - Jennifer Kostick – She provides deep and insightful expositions on the Bible.
 I usually feel my heart beating fast whilst reading her emails.
 Great stuff.

 - Sarah Koontz – Provides helpful Bible studies and also sends out Saturday Soul food emails every week.

 - Titania Paige – Nia is just amazing.
 Her heart for God is so encouraging.
-She shares content on some of the hard areas; sex, relationships and boldness on her blog & Youtube Channel.
+She shares content on some of the hard areas; sex, relationships and purity on her blog & Youtube Channel.

 Blogs For Single Women

 - Heather Lindsey –I love Heather’s refreshing take on singleness and her encouragement to single women including the Pinky Promise Movement.

 - Joy Pedrow – A resourceful writer on topics that affect young women.